 But as Zion got older, her mom noticed she was always waking up saying she was tired.
 A diagnostic procedure called a “drug-induced sleep endoscopy” (DISE) revealed that Zion wasn’t getting enough air as she slept, which was causing severe sleep apnea (making her stop breathing during sleep).
 Despite the fact that Zion had already undergone a tonsillectomy and adenoidectomy, there was now another option — “transoral robotic surgery” (TORS).
 This operation uses the latest robotic surgical technologies to remove the lingual tonsils (located at the back of the tongue’s base — they’re not the same as what we traditionally call “tonsils”).

 A Special Procedure Performed by Only a Few Hospitals

-The transoral robotic surgery procedure is only being performed in children at a few hospitals in the country — and Nemours/Alfred I. duPont Hospital for Children is the only one in the region.
-As part of her sleep apnea care, Zion was seen at Nemours by pulmonologist Dr. Aaron Chidekel, nurse practitioner Kim Young-Connor (who was able to see her closer to her home, at Nemours duPont Pediatrics, Seaford) and ENT surgeon Dr. Richard Schmidt.
+The transoral robotic surgery procedure is only being performed in children at a few hospitals in the country — and Nemours Children’s Hospital, Delaware is the only one in the region.
+As part of her sleep apnea care, Zion was seen at Nemours by pulmonologist Dr. Aaron Chidekel, nurse practitioner Kim Young-Connor (who was able to see her closer to her home, at Nemours Children's Health, Seaford) and ENT surgeon Dr. Richard Schmidt.